 Their mission is to build a sense of community and collaboration by engaging and building partnerships among neighborhoods, businesses, schools, non-profit organizations, city leaders and faith communities.

 Currently, the LFC is focused on supporting the needs of Lakewood’s Title 1 Schools.
-For more information, contact Reg Cox at email@example.com.
+For more information, contact Perry Richards at email@example.com, or Reg Cox at firstname.lastname@example.org.

 Representatives from Kiwanis, Rotary, Optimist and Elks Clubs in Lakewood work to collaborate on community projects and make a collective impact to support needs.
 Their mission is to improve the lives of Lakewood residents of all ages through the cooperation and coordination among coalition members and other community organizations on meaningful activities, programs and projects.